deciduously/raspberry/README.md

 #Raspberry Server#

 This is an introductory Django project which I hope to eventually deploy on a Raspberry Pi 3 on my LAN running Arch Linux ARM, using Nginx and PostgreSQL.

-#Raspberry Server#

-This is an introductory Django project which I hope to eventually deploy on a Raspberry Pi 3 on my LAN running Arch Linux ARM, using Nginx and PostgreSQL.
 It will serve as a landing page for other web-based projects as well as a home fileserver.

 * * *